unixandria-xda/fontrevival/README.md

 ## Credits

 - Fonts and emojis and created by, edited by, and copyright the respective authors, released under the Open Font License (OFL) where applicable
-- Module is a project of Androidacy, licensed under Apache-2.0.
+- Module is a project of Androidacy, licensed under AOSL (see LICENSE).
 - AMMT is copyright and developed by Androidacy, along with the distributions of the binaries used.
 The original binaries source code is developed by and copyright the respective developer.
 - We'd like to thank John Fawkes for the original fontchanger, of which we use some fonts, emojis, and a small amount of code from.
 We'd also like to thank RKBDI for providing us with a few of his emojis.